Rollage: Efficient Rolling Average Algorithm to Estimate ARMA Models for Big Time Series Data

 \section{Introduction}

-Stochastic processes have proved their effectiveness and advantages in modelling and analysing stochastic dynamic systems evolving in time.
-They continue to gain in popularity for modelling a wide range of applications spanning from supply chains (e.g., \cite{fahimnia2018cor,fahimnia2015ijpe,fahimnia2015omega,abolghasemi2020ijpe}) and energy systems (e.g., \cite{eshragh2021enmo,eshragh2011es}) to epidemiology (e.g., \cite{bean2015ajp,bean2016comminstat,eshragh2020plosone,eshragh2015modsim}) and computational complexity (e.g., \cite{eshragh2011mor,avrachenkov2016aor,eshragh2011aor,eshragh2019lsar}).
-One common application of stochastic processes is in \emph{time series analysis}.
+A time series is a collection of random variables indexed according to the order they are obtained in time.
+The primary objective of time series analysis is to develop statistical models to forecast the future behavior of the system.
+These models have proved their effectiveness and advantages in modeling and analyzing stochastic dynamic systems, and continue to gain in popularity for modeling a wide range of applications spanning from supply chains and energy systems to epidemiology and engineering problems \cite{Abolghasemi2020,Eshragh2019,Eshragh2020,Eshragh2022,Shu}.

-In time series analysis, one objective is to develop a statistical model to forecast the future behaviour of the system.
 The \emph{autoregressive moving average} (\texttt{ARMA}) model is a widely applied model to achieve this objective.
-The model was popularised by \cite{Box} for analyzing stationary time series data.
+The model was popularized by Box and Jenkins \cite{Box} for analyzing stationary time series data.
 Extensions of this model were subsequently introduced, such as the \emph{autoregressive integrated moving average} (\texttt{ARIMA}) model for analyzing non-stationary time series data which posses a trend in mean, and the seasonal \texttt{ARIMA} (\texttt{SARIMA}) model to deal with time series data displaying seasonal effects \cite{Shu}.
 All in all, each \texttt{SARIMA} model is, at its core, an \texttt{ARMA} model for a linearly transformed time series constructed by differencing the original time series at proper lags.

-The development of \texttt{ARMA} models was accompanied by \cite{Box} revered modelling methodology, appropriately known as the Box-Jenkins method.
-Broadly speaking, the Box-Jenkins method involves three steps, namely, identification, estimation and diagnosis of an \texttt{ARMA} model.
+Broadly speaking, the Box-Jenkins method involves three steps, consisting of identification, estimation and diagnosis of an \texttt{ARMA} model.
 The first step, model identification, involves making an initial guess for an appropriate order of the model.
 Throughout the literature, there have been numerous procedures proposed to estimate the orders of an \texttt{ARMA} model \cite{CHOI}.
 Commonly the orders are chosen through use of the \emph{autocorrelation function} ($\mathsf{ACF}$) in conjunction with the \emph{partial autocorrelation function} ($\mathsf{PACF}$), and observing their respective plots.